-Vessel strikes to cetaceans can result in injury or death of the animal.
-The potential risk to whale and dolphin species from collisions with proposed action-vessels is evaluated below.
-Documentation of vessel strikes on smaller cetaceans, such as those mentioned in Section 4.2.6.2.2 are less common than strikes on for the humpback, North Atlantic right and fin whales.
-For the purposes of this analysis, the general assumptions and impacts discussed for these three whales would apply to other MMPA protected cetaceans.
-Detailed discussion of these three whale species is presented in the BA in Appendix G, which provides information on T&E species and potential effects to T&E species.
+The humpback, North Atlantic right and fin whales are the most often documented victims of ship strikes.
+Ship strikes of the other whale and dolphin species mentioned in Section 4.2.6.2.2 are less common, and general assumptions and impacts discussed for these three whales would apply to other MMPA protected cetaceans.
+Detailed discussion of these three whale species is presented in Appendix C, which provides information on T&E species and potential effects to T&E species.